-Generic Name: codeine (Pronunciation: KOE deen)
+Generic Name: codeine

 - What is codeine?

 - What are the possible side effects of codeine?

 - What is the most important information I should know about codeine?

 - What should I discuss with my healthcare provider before taking codeine?

 - How should I take codeine?

 - What happens if I miss a dose?

 - What happens if I overdose?

 - What should I avoid while taking codeine?

 - What other drugs will affect codeine?

 - Where can I get more information?

 What is codeine?

 Codeine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of codeine?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-- feeling like you might pass out;
+- a light-headed feeling, like you might pass out;

-- confusion, agitation, hallucinations, unusual thoughts or behavior;
+- confusion, unusual thoughts or behavior;

 - feelings of extreme happiness or sadness;

-- seizure (convulsions); or
+- seizure (convulsions);

-- problems with urination.
+- problems with urination; or

-Less serious side effects include:
+Common side effects include:

 - feeling dizzy or drowsy;

-- nausea, vomiting, stomach pain;
+- nausea, vomiting, stomach pain.